bgoonz/gists-revamp/by-extension/markdown/articles-compilation-medium-wordpress.md

 .catch(e => console.error(e));

 The Promise returned by `Promise.all()` rejects when any of the input Promises is rejected.
 This happens immediately upon the first rejection and can happen while other input Promises are still pending.
 In ES2020, `Promise.allSettled()` takes an array of input
  Promises and returns a Promise, just like Promise.all() does.
 But `Promise.allSettled()` never rejects the returned Promise, and it does not fulfill that Promise until all of the input Promises have settled.
 The Promise resolves to an array of objects, with one object for each input Promise.
-Each of these returned objects has a status property set to “fulfilled” or “rejected.”
-If the status is “fulfilled”, then the object will also have a value property that gives the fulfillment value.
-And if the status is “rejected”, then the object will also have a reason property that gives the error or rejection value of the corresponding Promise.
+Each of these returned objects has a status property set to “fulfilled " or “rejected. " If the status is “fulfilled ", then the object will also have a value property that gives the fulfillment value.
+And if the status is “rejected ", then the object will also have a reason property that gives the error or rejection value of the corresponding Promise.

 Promise.allSettled(\[Promise.resolve(1), Promise.reject(2),3\]).then(results => {